 This mechanical effect features prominently below when we consider the effects of a global minimum tax, as it represents a source of revenue gains for non-haven governments from the GMT.
-An increase in country i's tax rate has the opposite effect, $\partial g_i^/\partial t_i = 1/C'' > 0$.16
+An increase in country i's tax rate has the opposite effect, $\partial g_i^/\partial t_i = 1/C'' > 0$.
+Equation (4) indicates the distortionary nature of the tax considered in this section.
+The tax base adjusts via a firm's optimal transfer pricing decision.
+16